Why do parents attend and participate in the classes?

 As my child gets older there seem to be more and more activities for him/her to do?
 Why should I continue with music and movement training?

 After being in the program for a while, you can see the benefits your child is getting from class.
-It is our view that the singing, dancing and playing (in class and at home) is the best for your child's holistic development: language, movement, math skills, and physical coordination - all in a group setting that builds community within the church and bridges to new friends outside of Immanuel.
+It is our view that the singing, dancing and playing (in class and at home) is the best for your child's holistic development: language, movement, math skills, and physical coordination - all in a group setting that builds community.
 While other activities can be fun too, you will not regret making Musikgarten the primary building block of your child's early childhood development.